wattdepot/wattdepot/docs/api/http.md

 ### GET /wattdepot/{group-id}/

-Retrieves the web interface for managing a group associated with a WattDepot server.
+Retrieve the web interface for managing a group associated with a WattDepot server.

+## Collector

+See the [Collector domain model description](overview/domainmodel#collector) for details about this concept.

+### GET /wattdepot/{group-id}/collector-metadata/{collector-metadata-id}

+Retrieve the representation of this Collector metadata instance.

+### GET /wattdepot/{group-id}/collector-metadatas/

+Retrieve a list of representations of all Collector metadata instances associated with this group.

+## Depository

+See the [Depository domain model description](overview/domainmodel#depository) for details about this concept.

+### GET /wattdepot/{group-id}/depository/{depository-id}

+Retrieve a representation of this depository.

+### GET /wattdepot/{group-id}/depositories/

+Retrieve a list of representations of all depositories associated with this group.

 # OLD STUFF

 ## GET

-**/wattdepot/{group-id}/collector-metadata/{collector-metadata-id}** URI for getting CollectorMetaData instances.

-**/wattdepot/{group-id}/collector-metadatas/** URI for getting all the defined CollectorMetaData.

-**/wattdepot/{group-id}/depository/{depository-id}** URI for getting Depository instances.

 **/wattdepot/{group-id}/depositories/** URI for getting all defined Depositories.